KMSD-Tech/TrayIconUnhide-4.8/README.md

+4/26/2024 - If you had previously downloaded this application - I just pushed a brand new release.
+The original application was written as a console application.
+I found that on some systems the console window would not reliably hide.
+I rewrote this new version as a Forms application instead and tested each of the core features.
+It now seems to reliably hide on the few systems where it was not doing that before.

 # TrayIconUnhide Setup Instructions

 Follow these steps to set up TrayIconUnhide on your computer.
 This tool is designed to periodically unhide tray icons on Windows.